jaxwong/tp/docs/UserGuide.md

 Format: `add-contact n/NAME p/PHONE_NUMBER e/EMAIL a/ADDRESS [t/TAG]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-A person can have any number of tags (including 0)
+A person can have any number of tags (including 0) and they should be case insensitive (meaning EMERGENCY and emergency will be the same)
 </div>

 Examples: